 E. At any time during the process, the building principal or superintendent may ask for course descriptions, syllabi, or work samples from a course where content of the course is in question for purposes of determining alignment with graduation requirements or the number of credits to be granted.
 Students will not be provided credit until requested documentation is available for review, if requested.

 Legal References: Minn.
-Stat. § 120B.02 (Educational Expectations for Minnesota’s Students)
+Stat. § 120B.02 (Educational Expectations and Graduation Requirements for Minnesota’s Students)

 Minn.
 Stat. § 120B.021 (Required Academic Standards)

 Minn.
-Stat. § 120B.11 (School District Process)
+Stat. § 120B.11 (School District Process for Reviewing Curriculum, Instruction, and Student Achievement; Striving for the World’s Best Workforce)

 Minn.
 Stat. § 120B.14 (Advanced Academic Credit)